 Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
-The midterm exam will be during class time on Monday May 25, 2015 and the final exam will be Friday June 12, 2015 at 1:00 pm.
+Mid-term exam is scheduled outside of class time.
+The final exam will be scheduled during the exam period.
+Exams will not be returned to students but may be reviewed in the instructor's office.

-Students are REQUIRED TO WRITE BOTH EXAMS.
+Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
 There are no exceptions to this.
 Extra assignments to improve grades will NOT be allowed.